Updated: Sep 15, 2021

-American scene painter Adolf Konrad’s graphic packing list is a gorgeous illustration of the clothes and materials that the then 40-something Konrad planned to take with him on his travels through Egypt and Rome.
-The watercolour and ink drawings, which are accompanied by a brazen image of the artist in only his vest and pants (ooh-er), appeared as part of a 2012 Smithsonian exhibition, Lists: To-dos, Illustrated Inventories, Collected Thoughts, and other Artists’ Enumerations, featuring lists from the likes of Pablo Picasso, Alexander Calder, Elaine de Kooning and Lee Krasner.
+American scene painter Adolf Konrad’s graphic packing list is a gorgeously illustrated inventory of the clothes and artists' materials that the then 40-something Konrad planned to take with him on his travels through Egypt and Rome.
+The watercolour and ink drawings - which are accompanied by a brazen image of the artist in only his vest and pants, ooh-er - appeared as part of a 2012 Smithsonian exhibition, Lists: To-dos, Illustrated Inventories, Collected Thoughts, and other Artists’ Enumerations, which featured lists from celebrated artists like Pablo Picasso, Alexander Calder, Elaine de Kooning and Lee Krasner.

-I've vowed to myself that if the world ever goes back to normal again I will make my own graphic packing list for our next holiday ... although after 10+ months living in lockdown and consuming more pizza than I've ever eaten in my entire life, I may opt out of doing a self-portrait in my underwear.
+I've vowed to myself that if the world ever goes back to normal again I will make my own graphic packing list for our next holiday ... although after 12+ months living in lockdown and consuming more pizza than I've ever eaten in my entire life, I may opt out the obligatory self-portrait in my underwear ...

 Graphic packing list by Adolf Conrad (1962) via Smithsonian Magazine